-External assessments are conducted for tiers 3 through 5 for elements relating to the CLASS® tool (element 4) and the ERS (element 6) for the appropriate age level.
-Refer to guidelines set by the tools' authors if classrooms are mixed-age.
+External assessments are conducted for Tiers 3 through 5 for select elements using the CLASS tool (Element 4) for the appropriate age level.
+Refer toguidelines within the tools if classrooms are mixed age.
+California Master Anchors can provide additional clarification if necessary.